rasutt/Close-Kin-CaPow/Things to do.md

 -   Include mathematical explanations.
 Can use includeMarkdown() or withMathJax().

--   Can I make it so when new model requested it doesn't fit old model again too?
+-   Can I make it so when new model requested, or model unselected, it doesn't fit old model again too?

 -   Investigate when close kin does and does not do better than popan